 - Communications of any imposed sanctions (e.g. to senior staff in grant funding) will be tightly managed and kept factual.

 - Information will be stored in accordance with our retention policy and reviewed regularly to assess whether it can be removed.
 Any allegations that are not upheld will be stored for two years, the remainder will be stored for six years.
 Data will be stored in a restricted document accessed by two members of senior staff.

 Full terms of the policy

-This policy sets out Cancer Research UK’s (CRUK’s) commitment to fostering a culture in research where everyone is treated with dignity.
+This policy sets out Cancer Research UK’s (CRUK’s) position and commitment to fostering a culture in research where everyone is treated with dignity.
 CRUK considers bullying and harassment of any kind, in any context, unacceptable.
 We believe that all people working at CRUK or involved in CRUK-funded activities should be able to work in an environment where everyone is treated, and treats others, fairly and with respect.

 Our commitment to CRUK staff and volunteers is addressed separately in the CRUK Dignity at Work Policy.
 This document deals specifically with those involved in research activities that we fund and support.